Pkandel11/Team-Avatar/README.md

 # Team-Avatar
 ### Data Analysis with Python

 This is a repo for DSE511 final project.
-The dataset analysis for the ... dataset.
+We will be using the dataset for California Housing Prices: (https://www.kaggle.com/camnugent/california-housing-prices).

 ### Team Members: